 Lead generation – how to attract new customers

-This guide will help you develop programmes to plan and deliver long-term lead generation activities.
+Our Little Black Book On Brand-Building explains brand’s contribution to growth.
+This guide will help your lead generation activities.
 It will outline techniques for attracting new customers to your business.

-At FBA, we follow an ‘inbound marketing’ methodology.
-Your primary lead generation activities draw customers to you when they are interested in buying.
+At Forbes Baxter Associates, we follow an ‘inbound marketing’ methodology.
+Your lead generation activities draw customers to you when they’re interested in buying.
 A nurturing process assures the customer of your expertise and suitability at the same time as it educates you about the nature of the their interest.

 Let’s discuss how that happens.